kucherenko/jscpd/README.md

  - Allow to use multiple cli options for parameters like `jscpd --ignore tests,build`
  - Allow multiple paths for detection like `jscpd ./src ./tests ./docs`
  - Statistic of detection
  - Use patterns form `.gitignore` for ignoring detection
+ - Ignored blocks in code

 ## Getting started